 In the early 1970s the idea of living a modern life in a log cabin seemed far-fetched: most existing log houses were dark, old or abandoned and without up-to-date conveniences—built to provide shelter during another century.
-The techniques involved in traditional log craftsmanship were largely forgotten.
+Log building techniques were largely forgotten.
 Ed Campbell knew it wouldn’t be easy.

 “We felt as if we had to prove something,” he says in an early interview, “not just to all the doubters and the critics (and you could see the pity, almost, in their eyes when we told people we were going to be building a log home), but to ourselves.”

 He had some experience in construction, a lot of determination, and a desire to involve his family in a meaningful project so he bought a book called “Building with Logs” by Allan Mackie and slowly put together his first hand-crafted log house.
 The home attracted a great deal of curiosity and it became apparent that more people were eager to experience log home living.

 “With all the frustrations and all the problems, I became extremely interested in the process of building with logs.”
 Ed remembers.
 “I just knew there had to be a better way than the way I was going at it…and that’s when I started seriously to find out more: to make a career out of it.”